aky3dze/LITA-Projects/Customer Segmentation for a Subscription Service/README.md

 ## Findings
-**1. Regional distribution of customers**
+**1. Regional distribution of customers:**
 The customer distribution is equal across the different regions, suggesting a balanced market reach.

-**2. Popularity and total revenue generated based on subscription type** Basic subscription is the most popular, with 10 customers choosing it over Premium and Standard.
+**2. Popularity and total revenue generated based on subscription type:**
+Basic subscription is the most popular, with 10 customers choosing it over Premium and Standard plans.
 This higher preference suggests that many customers are more inclined towards cost-effective plans which meet their basic needs.

 Additionally, Basic subscription generates the most revenue, **33,776,735**, followed by Premium and Standard, 16,899,064 and 16,864,376, respectively.
 Higher revenue is expected as it is the most popular type of subscription.
-These results highlight the possibility of upselling or cross-selling.
-Thus, encouraging customers with basic subscriptions to get other subscription types or upgrade to a higher-tier subscription, thereby bringing in more revenue
+These results highlight the possibility of upselling or cross-selling, i.e., encouraging customers with basic subscriptions to get other subscription types or upgrade to a higher-tier subscription, thereby driving potential revenue growth.

 **3. Subscription cancellations  within 6 months**